• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Bartsie des Alpes

-It is an original plant with these upper leaves of the same dark purple as its trumpet-shaped flowers.
+This is an unusual plant, with its upper leaves the same dark purple as its trumpet-shaped flowers.

 • THE YELLOW REHAB •